Isotrident/Isotrident/README.md

 * [freeciv-earth](freeciv-earth) is code to generate Freeciv savegames from a map captured from mapbox.

-Freeciv WebGL
+Isotrident WebGL
 -------------
-Freeciv WebGL is the 3D version, which uses the Three.js 3D engine.
+Isotrident WebGL is the 3D version, which uses the Three.js 3D engine.
 More info about the WebGL 3D version can be found for [developers](https://github.com/freeciv/freeciv-web/tree/develop/freeciv-web/src/main/webapp/javascript/webgl) and [3D artists](https://github.com/freeciv/freeciv-web/wiki/Contributing-Blender-models-for-Freeciv-WebGL).

 Running Isotrident on your computer
 ------------------------------------